 Even more sad is a mummified foetus on display; the legend goes that Amunherksehshef’s mother miscarried, when she heard of her son’s death.
 It’s almost too much.

 For the Colossuses of Memnon, the driver will stop on the way back or to the tombs.
 The Ramessum you also see along the way.
 We didn’t stop.

-I haven’t written all the good stories, but I hope this helps in choosing what to see!
+I haven’t written all the good stories that Egyptian history is full of, but I hope this helps in choosing what to see!

 Have you been to Egypt?